Oligo Molecular Weight Calculator - MW, OD260 & ε260

 Does salt form affect molecular weight?

 Yes.
 Oligos from vendors are typically supplied as sodium or ammonium salts.
 The sodium salt form adds approximately 22 Da per phosphodiester bond (one Na⁺ per negative charge).
-For a 20-mer, this adds about 418 Da.
-Our calculator reports the free acid (non-salt) MW by default.
-If your vendor reports salt-form MW, expect values approximately 5-7% higher than our output.
+The calculator reports free-acid, non-salt MW by default.
+If your vendor reports salt-form MW, expect values approximately 5-7% higher than a free-acid calculation.

 How accurate is the nearest-neighbor extinction coefficient?